rob006-software/yii2-app-extended/README.md

 3. Adjust `composer.json` file with your project settings.

-4. Add `LICENSE.md` file with your project license to the root of the project.
+4. Add `LICENSE` file with your project license to the root of the project.

 CONFIGURATION